onlinehub0808/-smart-contract-best-practices/smart-contracts.md

 ### Differentiate functions and events

-Favor capitalization and a *Log* prefix in front of events, to prevent the risk of confusion between functions and events (this was a mistake made in [The DAO](https://github.com/slockit/DAO/) ).
-For functions, always start with a lowercase letter.
+Favor capitalization and a prefix in front of events (we suggest *Log*), to prevent the risk of confusion between functions and events.
+For functions, always start with a lowercase letter, except for the constructor.

 ```
 // bad
 event transferHappened() {}
 function Transfer() {}

-// slightly better
-event TransferHappened() {}

 // good
-event LogTransferHappened() {}
+event LogTransfer() {}
 function transfer() {}
 ```